Black Bull of Norroway: Ireland

 In another Irish tale, The Roarin’ Bull of Orange, a king has a wishing chair that he forbids his three daughters to sit on.
 One day, while he is away, the three princess sit on the chair and make wishes for husbands: the elder asks for the "Rumblin’ Baker", the middle one for the Man from No Man's Land, and the youngest for "The Roarin’ Bull of Orange".
 The next day, the three men appear at the castle to fetch their respective wives, but on the Roarin’ Bull of Orange's turn, the king tries to trick him with another girl.
 The Roarin’ Bull of Orange notices the ruse and gets the true princess.
 The bull takes her to his castle, but the king follows him with his army.
 The king enters the castle and finds a human asleep on the bed, with a bull's hide inside it.
 The king burns the bull's hide and goes back home.
 The next morning, the human Bull of Orange awakes and, not seeing his bull's hide, tells his wife her father ruined them.
 He then turns into a bird and flies away, and the princess follows after him.
 After a while, the bird takes her to a castle, where the princess lives and gives birth to three babies in the following years.
 Each time, however, a bird flies in and takes the child from her; the third baby loses an eye because the princess held on to her so tight.
 Later, continuing on her quest, the princess meets three old women in three huts, who are taking care of her children, and each give her a gift (a rack in the first, scissors in the second, and a needle in the third).
-The princess then uses the rack to cross the Red Sea, the scissors to traverse the Glassy Mountain, and the needle to bypass the Firey Mountain.
+The princess then uses the rack to cross the Red Sea, the scissors to traverse the Glassy Mountain, and the needle to bypass the Fiery Mountain.
 Finally, she reaches a castle atop a hill, where an old witch lives.
 The princess uses the scissors, the rack and the needle to bribe the old witch for three nights with her husband, The Roarin’ Bull of Orange.
 At his bedside, the princess tries to wake him up (she calls him both "Roarin’ Bull of Orange" and "Green Bull of Orange"), but can only wake him on the third night.
 The Bull of Orange, now human, wakes up and tells the princess he will find out about the witch's external life, so they break the curse once and for all.
 Naïvely, the witch tells the human Bull of Orange her life is hidden in an egg, in a bird's nest, atop a tree.
 The Bull of Orange and a servant find the egg and throw it at the witch's forehead, killing her and undoing her enchantments.